 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern and contemplate the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company's ability to continue as a going concern is impacted by the Delaware Supreme Court Affirmation, as well as by the uncertainty attendant to the exact manner in which PharmAthene's claim will be treated under the Plan.
-As of June 30, 2016, the accrued obligation under the Delaware Court of Chancery Final Order and Judgment, including post-judgment and Planspecified interest, is estimated to be approximately \$204 million.
-In addition, as of June 30, 2016, the Company has a net capital deficiency of \$304 million.
+The Company's ability to continue as a going concern is impacted by the Delaware Supreme Court Affirmation, the magnitude of the remaining obligation to PharmAthene (\$93.7 million) as of September 30, 2016 and by the uncertainty attendant to the exact impact of the Rights Offering and the Term Loan.
+There can be no assurance that the Company will be able to finalize either the aforementioned Rights Offering or Term Loan, on satisfactory terms or at all.
+In addition, as of September 30, 2016, the Company has a net capital deficiency of \$313 million.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 As such, the realization of assets and the satisfaction of liabilities are subject to uncertainties.
 The accompanying financial statements do not include any adjustments related to the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should the Company be unable to continue as a going concern.